thesaigoneer/obelix-saigon/README.md

 # Obelix Saigon

-### Gnome based on the Silverblue spin of UniversalBlue
+### Gnome based on the main base image of UniversalBlue

 For my laptop I've become increasingly interested in Gnome.
 It just works, so after trying out many other projects I decided to roll my own.